 Proponents of the efficient market hypothesis have similar criticisms of value investing.
 The most direct argument is that the market pricing model offers few chances to find inefficiencies.
 In other words, you're not going to see a stock underpriced long enough to jump on a good value investing opportunity because the market will quickly correct itself.
 Similarly, you won't find overpriced stocks, because they'll be sold at a profit.

-Those arguments don't hold up well.
+Do these arguments hold up?
 The former is circular ("efficiency means that there are no inefficiencies") and the latter requires strict short-term thinking ("I've made a profit on this stock, therefore there's no reason to keep it").

-If I'm holding KO because I bought it at $6 per share (adjusted) and want to sell it at $60 per share, what does that say about the underlying value of the stock?
-If 90% of investors believe a best-case financial forecast scenario and it just doesn't come true, what then?
+If I'm holding KO because I bought it at $6 per share and want to sell it at $60 per share, what does that say about the underlying value of the stock?
+If 90% of investors are waiting for a best-case financial forecast scenario that never comes true, what then?

 Intrinsic Value Versus Efficient Markets

 Global financial insecurity may mean that fewer people buy sugary drinks (or automobiles or gasoline or yachts) than if the global economy were flying high.

 What does that mean in 2021?
 What did that mean in 2011?

 Can you really condense that belief into a single price all day, every day?
 Can that price really be correct?
 After all, not everyone with a stake in the price of a stock makes an visible economic decision about that stock every day.
 Some people buy and hold for years, quite happily.